 "That would be awesome."

 The waitress made her way back into the restaurant with the order as James leaned back in his chair and looked around at the other tables.
 Mostly normal people, but one caught his eye.
 A few tables over, with her back towards him, sat a dark-haired woman with a black triangular hat and a dark red coat draped over her shoulders.
-She put the hat on the table and placed some order, but James couldn't hear what.
-She then took out a long, thin pipe and started smoking.
+She put the hat on the table and placed some order, but James couldn't hear what, followed by her taking out a long, thin pipe and starting to smoke.
 The waitress for James's table returned with his first items at the same time the woman received hers, so all James noted was that the only thing she had delivered to her was a single cup.
 But there was no time for observations now.
 He grabbed the sandwich from the plate in front of him and took a large bite.
 Reinvigorated, he had eaten half of it before he even had noticed it himself.
-Sure, it wasn't the best sandwich ever made - two pieces of bread, some salad, two kinds of fish, some basic dressing and a bit of oil - but to James, it was heaven.
+Sure, it wasn't the best sandwich ever made—two pieces of bread, some salad, two kinds of fish, some basic dressing and a bit of oil—but to James, it was heaven.
 This was what he would remember as the most important sandwich he had ever eaten in his life.
 Starting to drink his ale, he finished the sandwich shortly before the waitress returned with his pasta and chips.
 For the rest of the meal, James took a little more time to enjoy the dishes, not having any problems finishing it all even though it was, as the waitress had informed him, quite a lot of food.
 James even figured he could eat some more, and ordered another two-fish sandwich to go before paying.
 With his lunch all done, James threw a glance towards the table where he had seen the woman earlier, but she was gone.
 Not thinking more about it, James returned to Cassandra and collected the things he'd need.
 With a sack slung over his shoulder, he started munching on the sandwich as he started looking for the hotel he had been told about.
-He wouldn't mind spending some cash for comfort - he had a bit of money saved up, and in a pinch a few somewhat valuable items he could sell off.
+He wouldn't mind spending some cash for comfort—he had a bit of money saved up, and in a pinch a few somewhat valuable items he could sell off.
 He wasn't planning on staying in Avasine for too long, but he needed to stock up for the next trip... and seriously reconsider traveling on his own.
 He soon noticed that the crowd became thicker, and realized he had reached the market.
 Making a mental note of that he'd have to check it out later, he took a right turn and left the market without much trouble, even if he had to apply his elbows a bit.
-Looking at the signs, he soon found that he had reached his goal - the Veranda Hotel.
-From the outside, it looked a nice place.
+Looking at the signs, he soon found that he had reached his goal—the Veranda Hotel.
+From the outside, it looked like a nice place.
 Entering the building, he came to what seemed to be a combined lobby and bar, with more people sitting around drinking than he'd have expected there to be at this time of day.
 He found what he could identify as the front desk and rang a small bell sitting upon it.

 "Coming, sir," he heard from behind him.
 Turning around, he saw the bartender rinse his hands and walk up to the desk where James was standing.